 STAR Clinic (surveillance and testing after recovery) – Our STAR Clinic team helps patients along their survivorship journey after the recovery and wellness phase is completed.
 This includes yearly clinic visits, nutrition and exercise plans, and well-care education to ensure patients are equipped to embrace life after cancer therapy.

 Adolescent and young adult cancer program – Education, monitoring, care and support to teens and young adults with all forms of cancer.

 Head and neck cancers program — Cancers of the throat, mouth, salivary glands, sinuses, thyroid gland, tongue and tonsil

-Long-term follow-up clinical care – Care available for anyone who recieved cancer treatment – anywhere – as a child.
+Long-term follow-up clinical care – Care available for anyone who received cancer treatment – anywhere – as a child.
 Our goal is to keep survivors of cancer healthy and to educate them about their health risks.